adenekan41/broadstate/readme.md

 ## 🤔Thought Process

-broadstate is built on top of React Hooks.
+Broadstate is built on top of React Hooks.
 I first tried this concept in a project i was working on and seeing the re-usability and convenience, I decided to convert it to a standalone open-source library for others to benefit from the awesomeness of React Hooks.